rust-lang/rust/src/doc/rustc-dev-guide/src/incremental-compilation.md

 The incremental compilation scheme is, in essence, a surprisingly simple extension to the overall query system.
-We'll start by describing a slightly simplified variant of the real thing, the "basic algorithm", and then describe some possible improvements.
+We'll start by describing a slightly simplified variant of the real thing – the "basic algorithm" – and then describe some possible improvements.

 ## The basic algorithm